 As for why I call them The Heir and The Spare, it’s a little historical romance author humor playing on how the sons of noble families were referred to (and certainly not a reflection on how I feel about the boys, particularly the Spare!).
 Since only legitimate sons could inherit, aristocratic wives were expected to keep having children until she’d provided her husband with an Heir and at least one Spare, in case something happened to the eldest (to prevent the family holdings falling into the hands of distant relatives or worse, reverting to the Crown if the lord died without issue).

-What of Mr. Snow?
-And what is this List we’ve heard rumor of?
+What does Mr. Snow think of this infamous List we’ve heard rumor of?

 Mr. Snow is a wonderful man.
 He truly is.
 But as for the List...
 Well, basically, Mr. Snow understands that if any of these men ever show up on my doorstep with a smoldering, come-hither look, I’m hithering.
 Just as I understand that if Salma Hayek or Reese Witherspoon ever glance my darling husband’s way, I’m history!